ThomasWong2022/numerai-datasets/data/readme.md

 - Dataset version 1: Basic, Option, Financials for US stocks

-  Basic Features are price features computed using CRSP price dataset.
-Financials are obtained from Open Source Asset Pricing (version 1.1.0).
-Options
+  Basic features are price features computed using CRSP price database.
+Financials features are obtained from Open Source Asset Pricing (version 1.1.0).
+  Options features are computed using OptionMetrics database .
   Features are normalised by GICS subindustries for each era

   - Link: https://zenodo.org/record/6323139